zcai2672/apigee-edgemicro-docker/README.md

        ```
        kubectl create -f  mgw-secret.yaml
        ```
-      for more info on Kubernetes secrets please visit the [here](https://kubernetes.io/docs/concepts/configuration/secret/)
+      For more info on Kubernetes secrets, please see [Kubernetes Secret Doc](https://kubernetes.io/docs/concepts/configuration/secret/)

       You can check if the secret creation by issuring the following command
       ```